 This appendix provides examples illustrating the calculation of the noise power limits set by the spurious emissions requirements for the upstream transmissions when more than one channel is bursting.
 The spurious emission requirements are levied such that the noise power limits are relative to the channel transmit power; with multiple channels bursting simultaneously, the absolute noise limits from each transmitted channel are added together to produce the composite noise limit of the requirement.
-There are some conditions in the specification related to channel transmit powers falling below certain levels relative to the other channel or channels which are transmitting below the power range determined by the higher power channels corresponds to the transmit power for the low-powered channel(s) if they were increased in power such as to fall just at the lower boundary of the power level range rather than below the range.
+There are some conditions in the specification related to channel transmit powers falling below certain levels relative to the other channel transmit powers, where the noise limits are increased (relaxed).
+In these cases the noise power limit for the channel or channels which are transmitting below the power range determined by the higher power channels corresponds to the transmit power for the low-powered channel(s) if they were increased in power such as to fall just at the lower boundary of the power level range rather than below the range.